Skip to main content

 Biography

-A product of the wind and snow of Saskatchewan, Christina spent formative years in New Haven and Atlanta before finding a home in the foothills of Alberta.
+Born of the wind and snow of Saskatchewan, Christina spent formative years in New Haven and Atlanta before finding her way to the foothills of Alberta.
 Christina works in the area of contemplative and constructive theology with expertise in residential school history (and the Truth and Reconciliation Commission of Canada) as well as indigenous-settler relations.
-Current research interests include the intersection of neuroscience, epigenetics and trauma with Christian theology.
-Christina takes a special interest in the topography of the Grasslands and the broader community of creation.
-When not walking with her dogs, she may be found admiring architecture, public art, all dogs, or her husband’s enormous board game collection.
+Current research interests include the intersection of neuroscience, epigenetics and trauma with Christian theology as well as indigenous-settler work on climate change.
+Christina still feels most at home in the Grasslands and has a special interest in exploring buttes and coulees with her husband Greg and dog Willow nearby.

 Education